-(A) Each licensee who obtains background information on an individual under this chapter shall establish and maintain a system of files and written procedures for protection of the record and the personal information from unauthorized disclosure.
+(A) Each licensee who obtains background information on an individual under rules 3701:1-37-07 to 3701:1-37-13 of the Administrative Code shall establish and maintain a system of files and written procedures for protection of the record and the personal information from unauthorized disclosure.

 (C) The personal information obtained on an individual from a background investigation may be provided to another licensee:

 (1) Upon the individual's written request to the licensee holding the data to disseminate the information contained in his or her file; and

 (2) The recipient licensee verifies information such as name, date of birth, social security number, gender, and other applicable physical characteristics.

 (D) The licensee shall make background investigation records obtained under rules 3701:1-37-07 to 3701:1-37-13 of the Administrative Code available for examination by an authorized representative of the director to determine compliance with the regulations and laws.